alanwong626/Data-Science-Portfolio/README.md

 ![PBI_snapshot](img/PBI_snapshot.png)

 This dashboard is an approximate replicate of one of the many dashboards I built at work.
-The dashboard aimed to visualize all the important market information in a single dashboard while allowing us to generate charts for daily reporting purposes quickly.
+I aimed to visualize all the important market information in a single dashboard while allowing us to generate charts for daily reporting purposes quickly.

 [Documentation](https://github.com/alanwong626/Stock-Market-PowerBI)